CocoSungMin/Gachon_SW_Colorization_Contest/README.md

 So 4 channels go in, output comes with 3 channels so that it can be converted to ".png" format.
 Also we augment the training data ( Flip horizontal , Rotate 180 ) to expand training datasets.

+We tried L1 , MSE , 1-SSIM , 1-MSSIM as a loss function.
+But for our model the L1 loss return the highest score than others.
+Also for Learning Rate , we used , 1e-2 , 2e-2 , 1e-3 , 1e-4 , 2e-4 , 25e-5
+Like 1e-2 to 2e-4 shows a lot of blurred pixel with aritifacts but when learning with 25e-5 the epochs goes on the frequency of the artifacts goes down.

+First time we trained with batch size 4.
+But after we get lowest losses, the same losses has different performances ( not that big differences but not same ).
+So we tested the Best performance model files through test.py and select 122th epochs model.
+Than increasing batchsize , training again from epochs 122.
+After that we got those score in leaderboard at CVIP Colorization Challenges.

 ------------------------
 ## Team Member